After Big Ten changes course, schools say testing, not money or politics, made the difference

 “In the end, this is something that the Big Ten is administering, and obviously we’re one of the institutions in the Big Ten, and so it’s a fair question,” Phillips said, “and I don’t know if I have an answer.”

-Dan Alpert, the student body president at University of Maryland, said in an interview that the student government has been pushing for greater testing capacity on campus.
+Dan Alpert, the student body president at the University of Maryland, said in an interview that the student government has been pushing for greater testing capacity on campus.
 He would still like to see more of the Big Ten’s resources “being devoted to schools overall and not just athletics.”

 “One thing that frustrated me and other student body presidents from across the Big Ten [is that] resources are being devoted to bring football back, but not for the rest of the school,” Alpert said.
 “I think it’s important that if you’re going to try to bring something back, you also then enhance the academic experience of other students as well.”